HariboDev/aws-public-ip-detector-python/README.md

 ## Contributing

 Contributions are welcomed and appreciated.
 If you have an idea for a new feature, or find a bug, you can [open an issue](https://github.com/hlacannon/aws-public-ip-detector/issues/new) and report it.
-Or if you are in the devloping mood, you can fork this repository, implement the idea or fix the bug and [submit a new pull request](https://github.com/hlacannon/aws-public-ip-detector/compare).
+Or if you are in the developing mood, you can fork this repository, implement the idea or fix the bug and [submit a new pull request](https://github.com/hlacannon/aws-public-ip-detector/compare).